Test Dates & Registration

-The next ACT test administration is scheduled for April 13, 2019.
-Test preparation sessions for the ACT are scheduled on an "As Needed" basis beginning February 2019.
+The next ACT test administration is scheduled for December 14, 2019.
+Test preparation sessions for the ACT are scheduled on an "As Needed" basis beginning November 3, 2019.
 Contact our office at (252) 527-8600 or email us at firstname.lastname@example.org for possible class schedule times and dates.
-Online pre-registration for test preparation session will begin on February 1, 2019.
-ACT test preparation classes begin on .
-For the ACT test administration session scheduled for April 13, 2019, test preparation classes will begin during the week of March 4, 2019.
+Online pre-registration for test preparation session will begin on October 28, 2019.
+ACT test preparation classes begin on November 4, 201 .
+The next ACT test administration session is scheduled for December 14, 2019.

 To register or the ACT, visit http://www.act.org/

 GRE/ MAT TEST PREPARATION CLASSES

 GRE & MAT test preparation class for online and face to face study are provided on a "As Needed" basis.
 The next GRE test preparation session will take place beginning January 3, 2019.
 Test preparation sessions will focus on verbal reasoning, quantitative reasoning skills for problem solving, and analytical writing.
 The actual GRE test administration date is February 2, 2019.
 Contact our professional studies department at email@example.com for more information regarding registering for independent class sessions or you may call student services at (252) 527-8600 or (252) 702-0096.
 Seating is limited.